-Business Envoy is a bi-monthly online publication that connects DFAT with business.
+Business Envoy is a quarterly online publication that connects DFAT with business.
 It provides Australian business with a direct line to the Australian Government’s global diplomatic network, offering perspectives and insights on the economic and market impacts of geopolitical events and trends.
 Business Envoy draws on reporting and advice from Australian embassies and high commissions in key trade and investment markets, as well as analysis and assessments on international issues from DFAT in Canberra.

 Free trade agreements

 Australia enters into free trade agreements to:

 - Enhance the competitiveness of Australian business in overseas markets through eliminating or reducing tariffs and behind-the-border barriers that impede the flow of goods, services and investment.